Diversity As A Competitive Advantage

 Diverse teams routinely outperform those dominated by one race or gender and industries ruled by sameness will never be as innovative as they should be.
 Despite these facts, there remains a critical gap in funding and support for high potential, women- and minority-led businesses.

-At JumpStart, more than 30% of the companies we advise or invest in are owned or led by women and minorities.
+At JumpStart, more than a third of the companies we support are owned or led by women and minorities.
 In addition, we are constantly looking for new ways to engage with disconnected populations who have not traditionally reaped the benefits of entrepreneurship.

 We encourage minority and women entrepreneurs to think differently about entrepreneurship and consider starting high growth ventures or growing their existing small business.